No new coronavirus deaths reported in Palm Beach County; state toll nears 2,000

 The county's total number of confirmed cases range from newborn to 104.
 Martin County also reported on Sunday an infant girl tested positive.

-Through Sunday, West Palm Beach leads Palm Beach County with 865 cases, followed by Lake Worth Beach with 751, Boca Raton with 551, Boynton Beach with 496, Delray Beach with 269 and Belle Glade has 269.
-The most cases on the Treasure Coast are in Port St. Lucie with 219.
+West Palm Beach leads Palm Beach County with 892 cases, followed by Lake Worth Beach with 802, Boca Raton with 568, Boynton Beach with 510, Delray Beach with 429 and Belle Glade has 281, an increase of 12.
+The most cases on the Treasure Coast are in Port St. Lucie with 226.

 Palm Beach County has 4,658 cases out of 51,549 total tested, including 101 awaiting results, for 9.0 percent, not including those awaiting tests and inconclusive.